-“Annuity” now there is a word that generates some mixed feelings, and along with those feelings a myriad of conflicting opinions; both personal and professional.
+“Annuity” now there is a word that generates some mixed feelings, and along with those feelings a myriad of conflicting opinions, both personal and professional.
 How can someone possibly determine if annuities are a useful financial tool for them?
-The answer to that question is: to be educated.
+The answer to that question is simply to be educated.
 Below are some key points you should know if you’re considering using an annuity in your financial plan.

-Types of annuities.
-Annuities can be used for either of the two phases of retirement planning: accumulation and distribution.
+Annuities can be used for either of the two phases of retirement planning: accumulation or distribution.
 Depending on which phase you are in, you may decide on an immediate or deferred annuity.
 Immediate annuities are for the distribution phase where you exchange a lump sum for a guaranteed monthly income.
 Deferred annuities are for accumulation and are intended to grow until you are ready to begin distributions.
-If you are still in the accumulation phase then you have another decision to make; fixed or variable?
-Fixed annuities work a lot like a Certificate of Deposit where your investment earns an agreed upon interest rate for a pre-determined period of time.
+If you are still in the accumulation phase you need to decide if you want a fixed or variable annuity?
+Fixed annuities work a lot like a Certificate of Deposit where your investment earns an agreed-upon interest rate for a pre-determined period of time.
 Variable annuities are typically invested in securities and fluctuate in value depending on market conditions.

-Charges and fees.
-In addition to disclosing how they are paid, your financial adviser should also be open about the administrative charges and potential fees that your investment may be subject to.
-This is one area where annuities are commonly misunderstood and this has caused some investors to have concerns over using them.
+In addition to disclosing how they are paid, your financial adviser should also be open about the administrative charges and potential fees that your investment may entail.
+This is one area where annuities are commonly misunderstood and this has caused some investors to have concerns about overusing them.
 Being that annuities are designed to be long-term investments, there are some liquidity restrictions to getting to your money.
 You may incur a “surrender fee” for taking distributions from the account prematurely, so you will want to be sure that you have enough liquid assets to support your expenses before investing in an annuity.
-Annuities also, like most other investments, carry an administrative cost to them.
-This is often referred to as a “mortality and expense charge” and is in place to cover the expenses of the institution.
+Annuities also, like most other investments, carry an administrative cost.
+This is often referred to as a mortality and expense charge and is in place to cover the expenses of the institution.
 Things like account reporting, support staff, commissions for the selling agent, and overhead costs are just a few of the items that may be covered by the M&E charge.

-Benefits to purchasing an annuity.
 Annuities are typically an insurance product and because of that many carry some very unique and valuable benefits.
 Some immediate annuities are a type of insurance that can help protect you from outliving your assets.
 These investments can generate a stream of income for the life of the annuitant much like a pension and are guaranteed by the issuing company.
-Non-qualified deferred annuities grow on a tax-deferred basis, meaning you don’t pay taxes on the growth of your investment until you begin to take distributions – deferring taxes is a potential way to help your investments grow at a faster pace and possibly reduce your tax liability.
-In addition to guaranteed income and tax deferred growth, most annuities also have a guaranteed minimum death benefit (GMDB).
+Non-qualified deferred annuities grow on a tax-deferred basis, meaning you don’t pay taxes on the growth of your investment until you begin to take distributions.
+Deferring taxes is a potential way to help your investments grow at a faster pace and possibly reduce your tax liability.
+In addition to guaranteed income and tax-deferred growth, most annuities also have a guaranteed minimum death benefit (GMDB).
 The GMDB is a way of protecting your principal investment regardless of the market performance of your account.

-Are annuities good or bad?
-Annuities are often misunderstood and as a result they tend to get a bad rap, but like most things the truth is not so clear cut.
-When used properly an annuity can be an incredibly useful tool in an investors overall financial plan.
+Annuities are often misunderstood and as a result, they tend to get a bad rap.
+However, like most things, the truth is not so clear-cut.
+When used properly, an annuity can be an incredibly useful tool in an investor's overall financial plan.
 Working with a qualified financial adviser and having a better understanding are a few ways that you can ensure purchasing an annuity is the right move for you.

 This commentary on this website reflects the personal opinions, viewpoints and analyses of the Financial Strategies Group, Inc employees providing such comments, and should not be regarded as a description of advisory services provided by Financial Strategies Group, Inc or performance returns of any Financial Strategies Group, Inc Investments client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing on this website constitutes investment advice, performance data or any recommendation that any particular security, portfolio of securities, transaction or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 Financial Strategies Group, Inc manages its clients’ accounts using a variety of investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.